 A small percentage of strand loss during wear is normal and expected.

 With Mini Locks ome clients may lose none at all and others between 5-10 depending on how long they are worn. (within a 12 week period)

 We find with Nano Rings the strand loss tends to be slightly higher over a 12 week period.

 Remember to keep any strands you lose as these can be reapplied at your refit appointment.

 Any strands lost within the first 4 weeks will be refitted free of charge.
-(Provided recommended aftercare products are being used & guidelines being followed)
+(Provided recommended aftercare products are being used)

 Poor aftercare & incorrect use of products is the main cause of higher strand loss.

 Hard Water has a higher pH level which can attribute to attachment breakdown.